celer/fire-ts/README.md

 **Raw**

-This will just output the value of the variable or expression with no formating
+This will just output the value of the variable or expression with no formatting
 ```jsp
 	<!-- Output the raw variable or expression -->
 	<%=variable%>